TassioCarmo/havard-cs50x-week2-arrays/README.md

 <code> for (int i = 0, n = strlen(s); i < n; i++)</code>

  strings are just arrays, and we know that characters, which are in those arrays, are just binary representations of numbers

+ inside of Boolean expressions, if you put a value like a function call like this, that returns 0, that's going to be equivalent to false.